bgross0/tempo1/docs/architecture-overview.md

 ## 2. Component Hierarchy

-TaskJet's UI is organized in a hierarchical component structure:
+Tempo's UI is organized in a hierarchical component structure:

 ```
 ┌─ AppShell ──────────────────────────────────────────────────┐